 What kind of shoes should I wear to play pickleball?

-Treating your feet to comfort is a rule of thumb every athlete understands, but some, sports shoes like sneakers or running shoes, while comfortable at rest when the side-to-side pickleball action starts they’re just not built to take all that wear and tear.
+Treating your feet to comfort is a rule of thumb every athlete understands, but some sports shoes like sneakers or running shoes, while comfortable at rest when the side-to-side pickleball action starts, they’re just not built to take all that wear and tear.

 Do I need special shoes for pickleball?

-Well, we wouldn’t call them special, as that implies better or greater than others.
+We wouldn’t call them special, as that implies better or greater than others.
 For instance, we wouldn’t wear pickleball shoes to run a marathon, so in that instance, they wouldn’t be special at all.
 But, put a pair of pickleball shoes on when the dinking starts in pickleball games, and they are constructed to accommodate all the pivoting, stopping, and starting side-to-side movements and extend your stamina and abilities.